Burned with Desire

 "Burned With Desire" is a song by Dutch disc jockey and producer Armin van Buuren.
 It features vocals from British singer and songwriter Justine Suissa.
 It was released as 12" vinyl and CD single in the US in November 2003 by Ultra Records and in the Netherlands on 18 March 2004 by United Recordings.
 It is the fourth single from van Buuren's first studio album, 76.

+Background and release

+"Burned with Desire" was recorded for van Buuren's debut studio album 76, on which it appears as the fourth track.
+On MusicBrainz, the album release entry credits van Buuren as the track's engineer, producer and composer, while Justine Suissa is credited for guest lead vocals and lyrics.
+Van Buuren's official discography lists the song among the tracks on 76 and describes the album as being closely connected to the trance scene of the period.

+The single was issued in several formats and territories.
+MusicBrainz lists official versions including a 24-track digital release dated 1 November 2003, a United States 12-inch single through Ultra Records, United Kingdom CD and 12-inch releases through Nebula Records, and German 12-inch editions through Euphonic Records.
+A streaming edition on Apple Music is listed as a 15-track release dated 1 November 2003 and issued by Armada Music.

 Critical review

 Maria Clinton from EDM Identity declares the song "Sounds super depressing but this is what I love most about a great vocal anthem.
 It gets people feeling something.
 Good or bad.
 It doesn’t matter.
 Magic begins to sweep across the dance floor when the sound of Justine Suissa’s voice floats effortlessly through the airwaves."

 Music video

-A music video to accompany the release of "Burned With Desire" was realised in 2004.
+A music video to accompany the release of "Burned With Desire" was released in 2004.
 It shows dancers in front of van Buuren performing the song.